sofijacom/KLV-plasma-KDE-CE/README.md

 ![Снимок экрана_20240722_152015](https://github.com/user-attachments/assets/ed7b04b3-e59a-40b3-b593-f767b3156ac1)

-1) Create a folder `KDE-plasma-Void-CE` typing in the terminal `mkdir -p KDE-plasma-Void-CE`
+1) Create a folder `KLV-plasma-KDE-CE` typing in the terminal `mkdir -p KLV-plasma-KDE-CE`

-2) Open a terminal in the created folder `KDE-plasma-Void-CE` or go to the folder by typing in the terminal
+2) Open a terminal in the created folder `KLV-plasma-KDE-CE` or go to the folder by typing in the terminal

-   - `cd KDE-plasma-Void-CE`
+   - `cd KLV-plasma-KDE-CE`

 3) Place the build script  `FR_minimal_KDE_plasma_desktop.sh` in the created folder.